Disability insurance is one of the best ways to protect your income, your assets, and your financial future.

 These riders offer even greater benefits and make your policy even more comprehensive:

-A residual disability rider protects you in situations where you are still able to work part-time or perform limited duties.
-With this rider, you can collect benefits even if you are not totally disabled.
+A residual disability rider protects you in situations where you are still able to work part-time and engage in basic activities of daily living.
+With this rider, you can collect benefits even if you are not totally disabled and can perform minimal duties.

 The Cost of Living Adjustment is one of the most important riders you can add to your policy.